-When it comes to developing a way to test our prototypes we need to develop a way to model the overall AguaClara plant’s parameters in a much more confined system.
-At this point of the testing phase we are using a 75 gallon container to act as both our initial and final reservoir (Figure 9).
+We will test our prototypes using a simple hydraulic test station.
+We are using a 75 gallon container to act as both our initial and final reservoir (Figure 9).
 With this system in use we will be able to test flow rates at multiple heads by simply altering the level of water in the reservoir.
 Other than the water’s initial and final locations, the system we are constructing will be identical to the pump system we hope to implement in future AguaClara plants; as such, both the pumps and piping are to scale.